-Lumber only makes up 4% of the cost of a new home - the import duty on Canadian lumber has near zero impact on homebuyers, at around \$1.40 per month in a new 30-year mortgage, at worst.
+Lumber only makes up 4% of the cost of a new home - with recent increases having near zero impact on homebuyers, at around \$1.40 per month in a new 30-year mortgage, at worst.

 It's been four years since the U.S. government imposed countervailing and anti-dumping duties on subsidized and unfairly traded Canadian softwood lumber.
 Despite claims by homebuilders that these duties-which simply offset the subsidies that Canadian producers receive from their government and the resulting unfair trade -would harm U.S. homebuilding, the reality shows that those claims were, and continue to be, wrong.